 Living from paycheck to paycheck has become an unfortunate reality for many households.
-Medical emergencies, automobile repairs and other unexpected bills can be completely devastating to a home that is already barely making ends meet.
-With lenders now requiring impeccable credit standards, many borrowers are looking into payday loans or check advances for a quick fix.
+Medical emergencies, automobile repairs, and other unexpected bills can be utterly devastating to a home that is already barely making ends meet.
+With lenders now requiring impeccable credit standards, many borrowers are looking into payday loans or cash advances for a quick fix.
 While this can be a good solution, no financial decision should be made without contemplation and research.

 A payday loan, or a cash advance, is a short-term unsecured loan, generally for an amount equal to the borrower’s next paycheck.

 Most payday loan companies do not require a credit check of any kind.
 After a specified period of time, usually one to 4 weeks, the amount and any interest fees are automatically deducted from the borrower’s account.

 Payday loans are beneficial to cover minor, temporary shortfalls in finances.

 While a payday loan may charge interest fees, those fees may be less than any late fees, penalty charges, or overdraft fees that might accumulate without the loan.
 Besides, a payday loan may often be the only choice for a borrower with poor credit or no assets to borrow against.

 Going through a payday loan broker rather than directly to a payday loan lender can be in the borrower’s best interest, as the broker will check with multiple lenders for approval.

 Interest rates can be the determining factor on whether or not a payday loan is an ideal choice to make.
 A borrower should not take out a loan if it leaves them in a worse financial situation than before.

 There are physical payday loan locations that a borrower can visit as an alternative to online companies.